EOSIO/eosio.forum/README.md

 ##### Example (get all votes for a given proposal):

-The idea is to turn the `proposal_name` in an integer, convert it to hexadecimal, and compute the lowest possible key for `voter` (lower bound) as well as the highest possible key for `voter` (upper bound).
+The idea is to turn the `proposal_name` into an integer, convert it to hexadecimal, and compute the lowest possible key for `voter` (lower bound) as well as the highest possible key for `voter` (upper bound).

-**Note** The hexadecimal values below are all in little-endian format, so high byte are on the right side and low bytes on the left side.
+**Note** The hexadecimal values below are all in little-endian format, so high bytes are on the right side and low bytes on the left side.

-Here the steps to compute the lower/upper bounds for the table query:
+Here are the steps to compute the lower/upper bounds for the table query:

  1. Convert `ramusetest` EOS name to hexadecimal using `eosc tools name`.